kryptx/palmetto/README.md

 Other than limiting flow, grant type, and response contents, some other choices have been made:
 * The flow begins with an assertion to the resource server about the user's identity, including the custodian of the associated data.
   * Allows the resource server to know what users are trying to authenticate into it, even if they don't succeed.
+  * Servers can still request authentication using the `WWW-Authenticate` header.
 * Servers are named by SRV records, so an ID is interpreted and resolved in a similar way to an e-mail address.
   * Helps keep IDs short.
   * Allows the ID to double as a public identity profile URL, if the Identity Provider wishes.